SimSimButDifferent/UniV3FlashSwapDualArbBot/README.md

 [Foundry](https://book.getfoundry.sh/) - For testing the Smart contract, written in Solidity

 [Hardhat](https://hardhat.org/) - For testing the scanner and all of it's dependencies, written in javascript.

+## Disclaimer

+This project **will almost definatly not make you money**.
+The people and systems that you are up against are far more efficient than this system in it's current form.
+Use at your own risk. **I am not responsible for any mis-use or loss of funds**.

+## To Contribute

+If you would like to contribute to this project, please send me an email @ simsimbutdev@gmail.com I would be more than happy to talk with anyone who is interested in collaborating on any web3 projects.
+You are more than welcome to open create a pull request and take it in whichever direction you like.

 ## Installation